symfony/symfony-docs/components/yaml/introduction.rst

 Fast
 ~~~~

-One of the goal of Symfony YAML is to find the right balance between speed and
+One of the goals of Symfony Yaml is to find the right balance between speed and
 features.
-It supports just the needed feature to handle configuration files.
+It supports just the needed features to handle configuration files.
+Notable lacking features are: document directives, multi-line quoted messages,
+compact block collections and multi-document files.

 Real Parser
 ~~~~~~~~~~~